supervisely-ecosystem/docker-images/images/visualization-stats/README.md

-# List of export applications:
+# List of visualization and stats applications:

 ## Images